theeal/SimRealy/README.md

-// Based of code by (c) Copyright 2022 Aaron Kimball
+Based of code by (c) Copyright 2022 Aaron Kimball.

-// Modifyed for RelaySimulation by Martin Normann and Åke Bermhult
+Modifyed for RelaySimulation by Martin Normann and Åke Bermhult

 # SimRealy
 This Library Simulates Relay:s with Turnactive/Turninactive timers.